vtex-apps/store-drawer/README.md

 This component allows you to have a sliding drawer for your menus.
 This is specially handy for mobile layouts.

-**The instruction below are for using this component outside of the Blocks API**

 ## Basic Usage

 To configure or customize this app, you need to import it in your dependencies in your `manifest.json` file.